After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 Loblolly pines in the Blackwater National Wildlife Refuge in Dorchester County.

-LEADING UP TO the Civil War, Maryland’s below-the-Mason-Dixon-Line, border-state identity led to stark divisions of sentiments and sympathies, notably in rural communities like the Eastern Shore, where the economy relied on a racial caste system, with the state legislature even considering secession in 1861.
+AND THAT INTERSECTION reached its apex leading up to the Civil War.
+Maryland’s below-the-Mason-Dixon-Line, border-state identity led to stark divisions of sentiments and sympathies, notably in rural communities like the Eastern Shore, where the economy relied on a racial caste system, with the local state legislature even considering secession in 1861.
 Ultimately, Talbot County sent more than 300 soldiers to the Union Army, but even after the Emancipation Proclamation, life changed slowly here, if much at all.
 Postwar “Black codes” and eventually Jim Crow laws kept wealth, resources, and power largely in the hands of white landowners, influencing housing, education, and employment for decades to come.
-African Americans often worked as low-wage farmhands and laborers in seafood-packing houses.
-Shore towns were hit hard by the Great Depression, still isolated from the rest of the state until the first Bay Bridge span in 1952, and that economic plight would cause many to move away to industrialized cities during the Great Migration of the 20th century.
+Into the 20th century, African Americans often worked as low-wage farmhands and laborers in seafood-packing houses.
+Then Shore towns were hit hard by the Great Depression, still isolated from the rest of the state until the first Bay Bridge span in 1952, with that economic plight causing many to move away to industrialized cities throughout the Great Migration.
+Next generations would never return.

 Women picking crabs and an oyster tonger.
 Courtesy of THS.

-“I grew up in a middle-class environment, but I saw what other Blacks less fortunate than I had to deal with every day,” said Gloria Richardson to The Washington Post in December.
-A photograph of the young civil rights leader, pushing aside a National Guard bayonet during a 1963 demonstration over equal access for Black residents in Cambridge, remains an indelible image from that period.
+“I grew up in a middle-class environment, but I saw what other Blacks less fortunate than I had to deal with every day,” said Gloria Richardson of her life there in the 1930s and 40s during an interview with The Washington Post last December.
+A photograph of the young civil rights leader—pushing aside a National Guard bayonet during a 1963 demonstration over equal access for Black residents in Cambridge—remains an indelible image from that period.
 “Even today, until everyone is on the same plane, then the fight continues.
 This fight is still the same fight as before.”

 Today, Dorchester County has a population of 32,000, more than 26 percent of whom are Black.
 But only 500 of the 2,800 businesses are minority-owned, and Black people are nearly twice as likely to be unemployed or living in poverty compared to their white counterparts.
-Those numbers are comparable, or worse, across the rest of the Eastern Shore, where school systems feature few teachers or principals of color.
+Those numbers are comparable, or worse, across the rest of the Eastern Shore, where school systems feature few teachers or principals of color, if any.
 Even after the Brown v.
-Board of Education decision in 1954, some counties did not integrate until 1969, the last in Maryland.
+Board of Education decision in 1954, some counties did not integrate until 1969—the last in Maryland.

 “We are concerned for our children,” says Adrian Holmes, founder of the Alpha Genesis Community Development Corporation in Cambridge, who is currently working to incorporate more diverse programming into the county’s public-school system.
 “We are not addressing this community with respect to its history.
 And so the ones who can find their way leave, and the ones who remain continue to struggle.
 We have to find more support for them, not just giving them money or housing, but addressing that systemic legacy.”